-The average woman has 450 periods during her lifetime.
+The average person has 450 periods during their lifetime.
 So, finding the right menstrual product is a big choice, one that will impact how you experience each of your cycles.

 Understanding how your chosen menstrual product affects your body, your health, and your day-to-day life is key.

-As one of the most prominent menstrual product in the U.S. and beyond, we had a look at a few realities about using tampons:
+As one of the most prominent menstrual products in the U.S. and beyond, we had a look at a few realities about using tampons:

 1. You’ll spend thousands on tampons during your life